airbr/morgans_test_db/README.md

 `alter table employees modify gender ENUM('M','F','NB');`

-`update employees set gender = NB where RAND() < .03;` [See this link about usage of Rand() here](https://stackoverflow.com/questions/11087059/mysql-how-do-i-update-50-of-the-rows-randomly-selected);
+`update employees set gender = NB where RAND() < .03;`

-**Put the CEO on a financial performance improvement plan**
+[See this link about usage of Rand() here](https://stackoverflow.com/questions/11087059/mysql-how-do-i-update-50-of-the-rows-randomly-selected);

-Here is some SQL to penalize the CEO, presumably for poor performance:
+**Penalize the CEO, presumably for poor performance:**

 `UPDATE salaries SET salary = salary - 1000 WHERE emp_no = '1'`

-We have options:
+We have other options:

-* Cron Job
+* Run SQL script as a Cron Job
-* Event
+* Event scheduler
 * Stored Procedure. + event

 **Attrition: Recruiters snag your least paid senior talent- event schedule to delete employees**

-SQL to find the Senior Engineer who is paid the least:
+SQL to find the Senior Engineer who is currently paid the least:

 ```SELECT
 SELECT